 - 4.158 The strategy of the Local Development Plan is to support sustainable locations for development by locating housing and other development adjacent to services.
-The strategy of this Local Development Plan is also to seek to minimise the contribution that certain developments will make to greenhouse gas emissions by constraining polluting or hazardous development in the Park (see paragraph 4.126), by promoting the use of renewable energy and by encouraging sustainable design in development.
-The strategy is also to accept the need to adapt to climate change and to deal with the consequences of climate change in a more forward thinking way, not for just the immediate Local Development Plan period. - 4.159 At the end of the Local Development Plan period new development will be more sustainable in design.
+The strategy of this Local Development Plan is also to seek to minimise the contribution that certain developments will make to greenhouse gas emissions by constraining polluting or hazardous development in the Park (see paragraph 4.126), by promoting the use of renewable energy and by encouraging sustainable design in development 118.
+The strategy is also to accept the need to adapt to climate change and to deal with the consequences of climate change in a more forward thinking way, not for just the immediate Local Development Plan period.
+The strategy takes account of the Environment (Wales) Act 2016 and specifically the Act's provisions for resilient ecosystems and sustainable management of natural resources.
+The principles of managing adaptively, taking account of the short, medium and long term consequences of actions, and taking action to prevent significant damage to ecosystems, in particular, apply. - At the end of the Local Development Plan period new 4.159 development will be more sustainable in design.
 The Park will have a series of community based renewable energy projects as well as individual proposals in operation.
 In planning for the future changes in climate, no new development has been encouraged in locations where there is a long term strategy to allow the sea or river to inundate or flood.
 Development will have been directed away from areas that are or will be prone to flooding and inundation within the next 100 years using information supplied by Natural Resources Wales and the Shoreline Management Plans for West Wales and South Wales.
 As the climate changes there will be a need to understand and manage risks and consequences caused by flooding, including the implications for increased flood risk elsewhere caused by any particular development.
 New development will have been directed away from high risk locations allowing the undeveloped coastline to evolve naturally.
 Developed areas of the coast at risk from flooding and inundation caused by climate change will be assisted to manage the necessary changes to help communities minimise risk to life and assets and to adapt over time. - 4.160 The strategy for development chosen along with the proposals under 'Sustainable Transport.' should also contribute to this agenda.

-&lt;sup>118 The main contributing sectors for CO2 in the National Park are power station emissions, domestic and commercial combustion, road transport and other transport.
+118 The main contributing sectors for CO2 in the National Park are power station emissions, domestic and commercial combustion, road transport and other transport.